Job Knowledge 61

 The ability to weld a component successfully is governed by the design of the equipment, the mechanical properties of the material to be welded and the design of the components and joint.
 Ultrasonic welding times are short (typically less than one second), which makes the process ideal for mass production.
 The process is widely accepted in many applications ranging from automotive light clusters to consumer electronics products, such as mobile telephone casings.

 Ultrasonic welding equipment consists of a machine press, generator, converter or transducer, booster, sonotrode or horn, and component support tooling.
-A schematic of an ultrasonic welding machine is shown in Fig.2.

 The generator converts electrical power from the single-phase mains to the correct frequency and voltage for the transducer to convert into mechanical vibrations.
 The microprocessor unit controls the welding cycle and feeds back key welding information to the user, via the user interface.
 The user interface also allows the operator to enter the required welding parameters.